English public school football games: Other codes

-Three schools maintain their own association football games: the Field Game and the Wall Game at Eton; Harrow Football; and Winchester Football.
+Three schools maintain their own football games: the Field Game and the Wall Game at Eton; Harrow Football; and Winchester Football.

-School Football games also had an influence on the origins of Australian rules football.
+School football games had an influence on the origins of Australian rules football.
 The earliest recorded association football matches in Australia were English school association football matches.
 The game played in 1858 between Melbourne Grammar and Scotch College is officially acknowledged as the first game of Australian rules football, and the annual game between these schools, now known as the Cordner-Eggleston Cup, is the longest-running school fixture of any of the world's association football codes.

+The first intercollegiate football game in the United States, between teams from Rutgers College (now Rutgers University) and the College of New Jersey (now Princeton University) took place in 1869 under the FA's 1863 rules, which were influenced by the 1863 Cambridge rules, developed by public school boys at the university.
+Subsequently, gridiron football developed from the rules of association football and rugby football.

 Contributions to the rules

 Offside

 Each of the English public school games had its own offside rule.
 Many of these completely prevented forward passing.
-The 1847 rules of Eton College, however, were probably the first to resemble the modern game, stating:
+The 1847 rules of Eton College, however, were probably the first to resemble modern association football, stating:

 "A player is considered 'sneaking' when only three or less than three of the opposite side are before him and the ball behind him, and in such a case, he may not kick the ball."

 This is noteworthy as it allowed players to receive a forward pass if more than three opponents were between them and the opponents' goal line.